kishimisu/Crash-NST-Level-Editor/README_Level_Editor.md

 ![Editor Settings](assets/readme/level_editor/editor_settings.jpg)

+- **Free Memory On Close**: The app will automatically clear its memory once all level editors have been closed, but you can enable this option to force clearing the memory each time you close a level editor (if you encounter memory issues).
+It's disabled by default because it can sometimes crash the editor.

 - **Render distance**: How far to render into the scene.
 Decrease this value to increase performances

 - **Debug Mode**: